Start Printed Page 15606

 III.
 Eligibility Information

-1. Eligible Applicants: Any institution of higher education that during FY 2012 awarded a total of $350,000 or more of Federal Pell Grant funds to students enrolled at the institution.
-Institutions that currently have a CCAMPIS Program grant with a project period ending in 2013 and 2014 are eligible to apply in accordance with section III.3 of this notice.
+1. Eligible Applicants: Institutions of higher education that awarded a total of $250,000 or more of Federal Pell Grant funds during FY 2018 to students enrolled at the institution.

 2. Cost Sharing or Matching: This program does not require cost sharing or matching.